California Paid Family Leave

 - Participate in a qualifying event because of a family member’s military deployment.

 If eligible, you can receive benefit payments for up to eight weeks.
 Payments are about 60 to 70 percent of your weekly wages earned 5 to 18 months before your claim start date.
-You will receive payments by debit card or check — it’s your choice!
+You will choose your benefit payment option when you file your claim.

 You can apply for PFL online or by mail.
 We recommend that you apply online.